marclandy/enterprise-infra/technical reviews/options analysis/azure/integrate sd-wan into hub-and-spoke.md

 ---

-## Question 6: Routing to Other Azure Regions – Static or Dynamic?
+## 6: Routing to Other Azure Regions – Static or Dynamic?

 This decision pertains to how traffic is routed between Azure regions.